Fresh Meadows, Queens

 Fresh Meadows is a neighborhood in the northeastern section of the New York City borough of Queens.
-Fresh Meadows used to be part of the broader town of Flushing and is bordered to the north by the Horace Harding Expressway; to the west by Pomonok, St. John's University and the sub-neighborhoods of Hillcrest and Utopia; to the east by Cunningham Park and the Clearview Expressway; and to the south by the Grand Central Parkway.
+Fresh Meadows used to be part of the broader town of Flushing and is bordered to the north by the Horace Harding Expressway and Auburndale; to the west by Pomonok, St. John's University, Hillcrest, and Utopia; to the east by Cunningham Park and the Clearview Expressway; and to the south by the Grand Central Parkway.

 Fresh Meadows is located in Queens Community District 8 and its ZIP Codes are 11365 and 11366.
 It is patrolled by the New York City Police Department's 107th Precinct.
 Politically, Fresh Meadows is represented by the New York City Council's 23rd and 24th Districts.

 History

 Early history

 The name "Fresh Meadows" dates back to before the American Revolution.
-Fresh Meadows was part of the Town of Flushing, which had large areas of salt meadows, such as the original "Flushing Meadows".
+Fresh Meadows was part of the Town of Flushing, which had large areas of sal meadows, such as the original "Flushing Meadows".
 The wetlands in the hilly ground south and east of the village of Flushing, however, were fed by freshwater springs, and thus were "fresh meadows".
 Fresh Meadows Road (which today follows the same route under a number of names, including Fresh Meadows Lane and part of Utopia Parkway) traversed the area, and served as the route from the landing place at Whitestone to the village of Jamaica.
 In The Evening Post in 1805, farm owner James Smith advertised the sale of his 60-acre farm "on the road to Fresh Meadows and Flushing".

 During the American Revolution, British troops marched through the area.
-General Benedict Arnold and his troops stayed at farms along was the way.
+General Benedict Arnold and his troops stayed at farms along the way.
 General Arnold drilled his troops in the area, on the current location of M.S.
-216. In order to help move military supplies from British ships using the Whitestone Landing, and the troops encamped further east, a new road was built to connect the Fresh Meadows Road with Hempstead.
-This road began at what is now the intersection of Utopia Parkway and 73rd Avenue, near a local landmark along the Fresh Meadows Road: the remnants of a large tree that had burned after being struck by lightning, and that was known as the "Black Stump".
-The road took its name from this feature, and was called "Black Stump Road."
+216. In order to help move military supplies from British ships using the Whitestone Landing, a new road was built to connect the Fresh Meadows Road with Hempstead.
+This road began at what is now the intersection of Utopia Parkway and 73rd Avenue, near a local landmark along the Fresh Meadows Road: the remnants of a large tree that had burned after being struck by lightning that was known as the "Black Stump".
+The road took its name from this feature, and was called "Black Stump Road".

 During the 19th century, a farming community known as Black Stump developed in the area.
 The Black Stump School was built before 1871.
-The school was expanded in 1900, and a second story was added in 1905.
+The school was expanded in 1900 and a second story was added in 1905.
 The remains of the Black Stump School were demolished in 1941 in order to build present-day Utopia Playground, located at 73rd Avenue and Utopia Parkway.

 For several years, the woods of Black Stump were rumored to be haunted because people heard strange sounds coming from the woods.
 In 1908, the mysterious sounds were discovered to be coming from a recluse who lived in a small hut and sang Irish folk songs at night.